OpenstackForkedProjects/openstack-tutorial/tutorial/cinder.rst

     root@db-node:~# mysql -u root -p
     MariaDB [(none)]> CREATE DATABASE cinder;
     MariaDB [(none)]> GRANT ALL ON cinder.* TO 'cinder'@'%' IDENTIFIED BY 'openstack';
-    MariaDB [(none)]> GRANT ALL ON cinder.* TO 'cinder'@'localhost' IDENTIFIED BY 'openstack';
     MariaDB [(none)]> FLUSH PRIVILEGES;
     MariaDB [(none)]> exit

-On the **auth-node** create a keystone user, a "volume" service and its endpoint, like we did for the *glance* service.
+From your laptop create a keystone user, a "volume" service and its endpoint, like we did for the *glance* service.
 The following commands assume you already set the environment variables needed to run keystone without specifying login, password and endpoint all the times.

 First of all we need to create a keystone user for the cinder service, associated with the **service** tenant::

-    root@auth-node:~# openstack user create --domain default --password-prompt cinder User Password:
+    user@ubuntu:~$ openstack user create  --password openstack cinder +-----------+----------------------------------+
-    Repeat User Password:
-    +-----------+----------------------------------+
     | Field     | Value                            |
     +-----------+----------------------------------+